-We welcome volunteers - singles or couples, who are fit, healthy and independent and would like to come for a minimum of a month to help with all aspects of cat care.
+We welcome volunteers – singles or couples, who are fit, mature, healthy and independent and would like to come for a minimum of a month to help with all aspects of cat care.

 We offer bed, breakfast and utilities, in exchange for about five hours work a day on five days a week.
 If you have training or experience as a veterinary nurse, or feral cat experience, you'd be particularly welcome, but we're happy to take any cat lovers, so long as you are prepared to get your hands dirty, be reliable, self-sufficient and can turn up on time.